JasonPaff/eslint-plugin-react-snob/docs/rules/component-prop-interface-naming.md

 ## Rule Details

 This rule enforces that all React component prop interfaces follow the specific naming convention `ComponentNameProps`, where `ComponentName` matches the exact name of the component.
+For components with names ending in "Component" or "FunctionComponent", the rule accepts both the full component name (e.g., `MyFunctionComponentProps`) and the base name (e.g., `MyProps`) for flexibility.
 This improves code consistency, makes prop interfaces easily identifiable, and follows common React TypeScript conventions.

 Examples of **incorrect** code for this rule: